 An opportunity for academically-able students interested in applying for Mathematics at Cambridge University.

 We hold an annual Maths Open Day for academically able students from all backgrounds who are considering an application for Mathematics at Cambridge next October.
 Many UK students who attend are in Year 12 at school, though the event also includes international students, Year 13's considering a post-qualification application, and mature students.
 You will be given the opportunity both to visit Christ's College in the morning and the maths faculty in the afternoon.
 The day will give you an opportunity to experience university-level teaching and find out more about the Cambridge mathematics course and application process.

-The 2019 maths open day was on Saturday 27 April, and the date for the April 2020 event (for students considering an application in October 2020) will be confirmed here in January 2020.
-If you'd like to receive an email reminder about this event next year, when we open booking (normally in March), please register your interest.
+The 2020 maths open day is on Saturday 25 April.
+If you'd like to receive an email reminder about this event when we open booking (in mid February), please register your interest.
 In the meantime, please ensure that you choose the right school subjects for Maths at Cambridge.